-This Centre for Microscopy and Microanalysis (CMM) Workplace Health and Safety & Environmental Management Handbook contains general information written to assist the staff and other users of CMM to work confidently and safely in CMM laboratories.
-Although the handbook applies generally to activities undertaken in CMM, it is not a substitute for compliance with laboratory specific regulations e.g. those that relate to Physical Containment (PC) levels.
-Centre users should be aware that some CMM laboratories have specific Workplace Health and Safety (WH&S) and Environmental Management Services (EMS) procedures that may extend beyond the guidelines provided in this handbook.
+This Handbook contains general information written to assist the staff and other users of CMM to work confidently and safely in CMM laboratories.
+Although the handbook applies generally to activities undertaken in CMM, it is not a substitute for compliance with laboratory specific regulations, e.g., those that relate to Physical Containment (PC) levels.
+Centre users should be aware that some CMM laboratories have specific Health Safety and Wellness (HS&W) and Sustainability (Environmental Management) procedures that may extend beyond the guidelines provided in this handbook.

-CMM provides a service to internal UQ clients and also external (non-UQ) clients.
-All clients who actively work in the CMM are required to have completed UQ's on-line General Workplace Safety Induction, Annual Fire Safety Training and Laboratory Safety Induction modules and to sign-off with CMM to state that these has been completed.
-Clients are also required to supply a paper or electronic copy of the certificates issued on completion of these modules.
-This handbook does not replace the need to complete these training modules.
+CMM provides a service to internal UQ clients and external (non-UQ) clients.
+All clients who actively work in the CMM are required to have completed UQ's mandatory online safety modules and provide documentation these has been completed: